 - Abnormal heart rhythm

-- Breathing difficulties associated with lung damage
+- Breathing problems due to lung damage